 Provides a cost savings to students

-The cost of textbooks continue to rise.
-Between 2006 and 2016, the cost of textbooks rose by 88% and at a rate four times higher than general inflation.
+From July 2011 to March 2018, consumer prices for college textbooks increased 40.6 percent.
+After seeing some decrease in cost from March 2018 to January 2020, prices for college textbooks have again begun to increase.
 Due to the high cost of textbooks, many students choose to go without one or more textbooks for their classes.
 Students who have used OER often self report using the money they saved to take an extra class or pay more towards their tuition.

 Can improve success rates and lower DFW rates